dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 ---
-title: "Epistemology, Cognition and Category Theory: Part Three - Directive Cognitive Expansion"
+title: "Epistemology, Cognition and Category Theory: Directive Cognitive Expansion"
 categories: blog
-tags: "philosophy math psychology category-theory intelligence"
+tags: "philosophy math psychology category-theory intelligence epistemology"
 headline: Strenthening Specific Mental Faculties through Learning
 excerpt: There's a huge focus on STEM and this is appropriate, but the arts offer immense benefits to further accelerate development and self-actualization.
 We can't forget that what we seem to do just for fun has a great benefit in how we'll perform at work.
 author: